Avdan-OS/Tinan/README.md

 ## Adding commands

-In the commands folder, there are 2 `example.js` files.
+In `src/commands`, there are 2 `example.js` files.
 You can use them as a reference to build new commands.

 ## Contribution